A new platform for documentation and tutorials is launching soon.

 To ensure Terraform always installs the same provider versions for a given configuration, you can use Terraform CLI to create a dependency lock file and commit it to version control along with your configuration.
 If a lock file is present, Terraform Cloud, CLI, and Enterprise will all obey it when installing providers.

-Hands-on: Try the Lock and Upgrade Provider Versions tutorial on HashiCorp Learn.
+Hands-on: Try the Lock and Upgrade Provider Versions tutorial.

 »How to Find Providers